 People new to B2B sales or having experience in inbound sales only should be aware that there are significant differences in taking care of inbound leads comparing to approaching outbound leads.

-Inbound leads already know a lot about the product and company.
+Inbound leads already know a lot about the product and the company.
 They found you online, came across your website or social media profile and signed up for a newsletter, trial or to get some extra materials like a free ebook.
 Whatever the interaction, it was their decision.

 Usually, an inbound lead has specific questions concerning the product or service.
 In simple words – they know what they want.
 It doesn’t mean you should leave them to self-service and limit the contact to solving their problems when they need it, though.
 Show the initiative.
 Ask them how the trial is going.
 Offer help.
 Be proactive.
 Building a relationship from the very beginning has an impact on their decision to churn or stay in the future.